Using Computers You Don't Own

 - Quit the browser when you are finished.

-- When you are working at a trusted computer again, change your NetID password.
+- When you are working on a trusted computer again, change your NetID password.

 Always question the security of both the computer and the network